minio/docs/source/administration/object-management/object-versioning.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 MinIO does not perform incremental or differential-type versioning.
 For
-mutation-heavy workloads, this may result in substantial disk usage by
+mutation-heavy workloads, this may result in substantial drive usage by
 older or aged object versions.

 For example, consider a 1GB object containing log data.
 An application